This journalist just won first, second, and third place for Best News Reporting. And man, is he pissed.

 His name is Jason Schreier, and he’s the news editor at Kotaku, a Gawker-owned website that covers videogames.
 He also writes, and he’s pretty damn good at it.
 Last week, he won all three places in the news reporting category of the Kunkel Awards.

-It’s the first time that’s ever happened, which is less impressive when you consider: The Kunkels are only three years old.
+It’s the first time that’s ever happened, which is less impressive when you consider: The Kunkels are three years old.
 Run by the Society of Professional Journalists, they’re the only awards for videogame journalists.

 Schreier is unimpressed and unhappy…